bschouteten/bschouteten.github.io/_posts/2024-23-01-Generating-time-in-verilator.md

 }
 ```

 As we can see for our ```trace->dump()``` function we pass the time from our clock manager in pico seconds.
 Where this is perfectly fine as long as our simulation is running in pico seconds, it will not work when our simulation runs in nano seconds.
 In the latter case 1ns in simulation time shows up as 1ps in the waveform.
 To solve this problem we will need to match the simulation time with the waveform.
 Happily we can get the settings from our Verilated context by the function ``` timeprecision () ```.
 It returns the prevision back in a negative factor of 10, so it returns 12 for pico seconds and 9 for nano seconds.
-With this knowledge we can calculate the time precision  in the following way ```_timeprecision  = pow(10, 0 - context->time precision ());```.
+With this knowledge we can calculate the time precision  in the following way ```_timeprecision  = pow(10, 0 - context->timeprecision ());```.
 The calculated precision can then be used to map the simulation time with the waveform time, which is done by getting the simulation time in seconds and this divided by the time precision .
 Within our code we add the ```_timeprecision ``` as a private variable and perform the calculation in the constructor, since it won't change anymore after that.
 Our tick function is now updated with the following code, which will calculate the right time.

 ``` c++
 simtime_t time = _clkMgr->getTime();